namanctrvd/Stocky/README.md

 Market Game where a user can use virtual currency to invest and get a hands on experience on the working of the market.

+## Software and Libraries used
+- For Web Scraping-
+  - Pymongo: The PyMongo distribution contains tools for interacting with MongoDB databases from   Python.
+[7]
+  - Beautiful Soup: Beautiful Soup is a Python package for parsing HTML and XML documents [8]
+  - Requests: Requests is a Python HTTP library.
+It makes HTTP requests simpler and more human-friendly [9]
+  - Mongoose, Morgan, Lodash

+- For DBMS
+  - GCP
+  - MONGODB
+  - ATLAS (To host the MongoDB server) [10]

+- Languages Used
+  - Python
+  - Javascript

+- For creating the website
+  - NODEJS, Javascript, HTML CSS, Embedded Javascript

 ## Features-
 - Virtual Money
 - Real Time Refreshes